Structural Inference: Interpreting Small Language Models with Susceptibilities: Theory

 \begin{definition} Given a component $C$ with $W = U \times C$ and a chosen parameter $w^* = (u^*, v^*)$ write $w = (u,v)$ and define

 \end{definition}

-We can also think of susceptibilities as a kind of ``rate of change'' of the local learning coefficient, a geometric measure of model complexity (\cref{appendix:suscep_as_derivative}).
+The motivation for using the observable $\phi_C$ in the setting of susceptibilities is that its expectation value is related to refined learning coefficients introduced in \citet{wang2024differentiationspecializationattentionheads}.
+This means that we can think of the susceptibility associated to this observable as a kind of ``rate of change'' of the local learning coefficient, a geometric measure of model complexity (\cref{appendix:suscep_as_derivative}).
 This provides a principled link between susceptibilities, generalization error in Bayesian statistics and changes in the geometry of the loss landscape with changes in the data distribution \citep{watanabe2009algebraic}.

-\paragraph{Changes in the data distribution.} We consider two primary kinds of perturbation: changing the weighting in a \textit{data mixture} (the ``data-mixture susceptibility'' or simply the ``susceptibility''), and changing the weight of a particular sample or token (the ``per-sample/per-token susceptibility'').
-For a useful analogy with magnetic susceptibility see \cref{section:analogy_magnet}.